mohamedfattouhy/Olympic_Games_SQL/README.md

 ### Datasets

-All the csv files are available on: [Olympic Games Dataset](https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results){:target="_blank"}
+All the csv files are available on: <a href="https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results" target="_blank">Olympic Games Dataset</a>

 Note: To use this project correctly, be sure to create a `/data` folder and to put your csv files there.